 The only restriction Linus imposed on the free distribution of his creation was that no version of the software can be made proprietary.
 (Proprietary software is owned and developed by private companies in places that often rival Area 51 in security.
-Open source code is for "the people" - anyone can use and develop it without fear of violating copyrights.)
-You can modify the heck out of it and also distribute it for fun or profit.
+Open source code is for "the people" - anyone can use and develop it without fear of violating copyrights or patent restrictions.)
+You can modify it to your heart's content and also distribute it for fun or profit.
 What you can't do is stop anyone else from using, modifying, and distributing the software you have modified.